-In the event of a large number of applicants, the following desirable criteria will be used as further shortlisting criteria:
+In the event of a large number of applicants the following desirable criteria will be used as further shortlisting criteria:

-- 1. Proven knowledge of the effective application of asset management and/or asset investment planning in regulated industries from an engineering perspective. - 2.
-Awareness of legal, economic and policy background to utility regulation. - 3.
-Understanding of the Northern Ireland regulatory scene and the key features of UK utility regulation.
+- 1. Demonstrable awareness of legal, economic and policy background to utility regulation. - 2.
+Demonstrable understanding of the Northern Ireland regulatory scene and the key features of UK utility regulation.